MinhNguyenIKM/multiscale-homogenization/README.md

 The macroscopic BVPs are solved by FEM method (we use PyFEM framework based on the book Nonlinear Finite Element Analysis of Solids and Structures of Rene' de Borst et. al.)

-This is my part of code from the work "A surrogate model for computational homogenization of elastostatics at finite strain using high‐dimensional model representation‐based neural network"
+This is my part of code from the work "<b>A surrogate model for computational homogenization of elastostatics at finite strain using high‐dimensional model representation‐based neural network</b>"
 Authors:
 Vien Minh Nguyen‐Thanh,
 Lu Trong Khiem Nguyen,